frarthur/to_txt/README.md

 ## Usage

-1. Place the PDF files you want to convert in the `in` folder.
+1. Place the files you want to convert in the `in` folder.
+Windows :
+2. Run the run.bat script:

+macOS / Linux :
-2. Run the `main.py` script:
+2. Run the `run.sh` script:

     ```sh
-    python main.py
+    chmod +x run.sh
+    run.sh
     ```

 3. The extracted text files will be saved in the `out` folder.